 This is a combination of photography from the launch Girard-Perregaux Hawk sports watch collection which took place over a period of a few days in Miami.

 The Sea Hawk moniker has been around since the 1940s to designate high water-resistance models.
-The new collection is a redesign of the current Sea Hawk, which first came out in 2002.
-Many elements of the Sea Hawk are unchanged: 44 mm steel case, 1,000 meters depth rating, uni-directional bezel, integrated crown guard, screwed case back, helium escape valve, in-house Girard-Perregaux movement and a crown positioned at 4 o’clock (a signature feature which makes the watch more comfortable because the crown is offset and, therefore, does not dig into your wrist like a crown at 3 o’clock tends to do).
+The new collection is a redesign of the previous generation Sea Hawk, which came out in 2002.
+The watch maintains the 4 o’clock crown, uni-directional dive bezel, integrated crown guard, screwed caseback, helium escape valve, and a 1,000 meters water-resistance rating — like in the past — but with a modern aesthetic.

 Along with the launch of the Sea Hawk, Girard-Perregaux also unveiled another new sports timepiece: the Chrono Hawk which is presented in a similarly shaped octagonal case also measuring 44 mm diameter, with flat chronograph pushers, a round satin-finish steel bezel, and an octagonal rubber ring.

 Both watches are driven by GP automatic movements beating at 4Hz.
 The contemporary watches are generously sized at 44 mm x 17 mm and have contemporary angular styling that you’ll likely love or hate, depending on your taste preferences.